Bougainville counterattack: Taylor's and Cox's Creeks

 At this point, the Japanese commanders decided to concentrate their efforts in the northern sector along the frontage held by the 129th Infantry Regiment.
 They began moving the Iwasa and Muda Units to link up with the Magata Unit, in order to launch an all-out assault aimed at reaching the airfields.
 This movement was not completed until 23 March, by which time the Japanese had concentrated around 4,850 troops.
 Fighting was limited to patrol actions in the intervening period during which time the defending U.S. troops worked to improve the perimeter defenses.
 A general attack began after sundown that day with shelling and skirmishes prior to a series of assaults through the low ground.

 This proved the final element of the Japanese counterattack.
 Forewarned by captured plans, the U.S. troops had been expecting the attack.
-A heavy American artillery barrage fell on the main Japanese assault forces as they formed up, and disrupted their advance by inflicting heavy casualties.
-Nevertheless, the Japanese captured a number of forward positions.
+A heavy American artillery barrage fell on the main Japanese assault forces as they formed up, which disrupted their advance by inflicting heavy casualties.
+Nevertheless, the Japanese captured several forward positions.
 In the daylight on 24 March, U.S. troops launched a strong counterattack, supported by tanks and seven artillery battalions, after large numbers of reserves were poured in to the sector.
 Casualties amongst the Japanese were heavy.
 Air attacks fell on the Iwasa Unit's rear area and amidst intense fighting, a battalion of the Japanese 45th Infantry Regiment was completely destroyed, while another from the 53rd almost suffered the same fate.
 This offensive halted the Japanese for good.
 Finally, Hyakutake called an end to the operation.
 As the Japanese began to withdraw, Fijian troops and U.S. soldiers from Griswold's reserve pursued the withdrawing troops on 25 March.

 As well as providing fire support for Army units, the U.S. Navy forces at Bougainville sought to prevent other Japanese offensives throughout the battle.
 Four destroyers bombarded Japanese supply dumps and troop concentrations near the mouth of the Reini River to the east of the perimeter every day between 3 and 16 March.
 As it was believed that the Japanese would attempt to use barges to land a force inside the perimeter, the destroyers and PT boats stationed at Bougainville patrolled along the coast of Empress Augusta Bay each night.
 U.S. Navy Seabees also manned several of the defensive positions which had been established along beaches within the perimeter.